kamalshkeir/kago/README.md

 <br>
 KaGo is a high-level web framework, that encourages clean and rapid development.

-You can literally get up and running using two lines of code, easier than Django and with a compiled language performance.
+You can stop searching for the best framework, and start a new project using 2 lines of code, run a high performance server with Admin Dashboard, interactive shell, easy and very powerful ORM using generics, AutoSSL and many more...

-Kago offer you :
+Quick List of latest features :
-- <strong>NEW :</strong>  [Auto SSL Letsencrypt Certificates](#run-https-letsencrypt-in-production-using-env-vars-and-tags) and keep them up to date (auto renew 1 month before expire)
+- <strong>NEW :</strong>  [Auto SSL Letsencrypt Certificates](#if-you-have-already-certificates) and keep them up to date (auto renew 1 month before expire)
 - <strong>NEW :</strong>  [BareBone Mode](#barebone--router-only-no-assets-cloned) Router Only
 - <strong>NEW :</strong>  [ORM Insensitive Unique Indexes](#available-tags-by-struct-field-type-tags-are-separated-by)
-- <strong>NEW :</strong>  ORM handle coakroachdb in addition to sqlite,postgres and mysql
+- <strong>NEW :</strong>  ORM handle coakroachdb in addition to sqlite,postgres and mysql (performance better than GORM)
 - <strong>NEW :</strong>  Admin Update can update all fields in the same time, and delete files from media when data deleted from admin dashboard
 - <strong>NEW :</strong> [Watcher/Auto-Reloader](#watcher--auto-reloader)
 - <strong>NEW :</strong> [orm.AutoMigrate](#automigrate-usage) will handle all your migrations from a struct model, if you remove a field from the migrated struct, you will be prompted to do the migration, it can handle foreign_keys, checks, indexes,...